AI Exam

 - Some patients develop pulmonary oedema upon initiating beta-blockade due to unopposed alpha-receptor activation.

-- Elevated catecholamines promote glycogenolysis and gluconeogenesis, leading to hyperglycemia and insulin resistance.
+- Elevated catecholamines promote glycogenolysis and gluconeogenesis, leading to hyperglycaemia and insulin resistance.

 - Increased lipolysis contributes to weight loss.